 B. Medical personnel will be sited at various island locations and watercraft.
 Toilet facilities are not available due to the nature of the course, the utmost discretion is expected of athletes.
 Carry IN/Carry OUT.

 C. Team members must remain together at all times throughout the event and cannot be more than 10yds apart.
 Use of the tether during the swim is STRONGLY suggested, if team mates are gapped by more than 10yds at anytime, they are subject to disqualification.
-Race organizers reserve the right to make tether use mandatory as the weather may suggest for safety purposes.
+Race organizers reserve the right to make tether use mandatory as the weather conditions may suggest for safety purposes.

 D. The race organization can refuse a team from continuing if they are judged to be incapable of competing safely due to fatigue or injury.
+Please take this in to account if you are considering the Long Course.

 E. The race organization reserves the right to cancel the event, alter, shorten, hold-in-place or otherwise change the course at any time as a consequence of weather or other unexpected course conditions beyond their control that may jeopardize the safety of athletes.